-The proposed lease area contains similar facilities as the prior lease with one modification.
-The covered floating boat dock with single berth, strong arm, gangway, and bank protection were previously authorized by the Commission.
-The personal watercraft landing was not previously authorized by the Commission.
+The proposed lease area contains the same facilities as the prior lease.
 The lease facilities are designed for recreational boating and shoreline protection.
-The covered floating boat dock and appurtenant facilities have existed at this location for many years.
+The floating boat dock and appurtenant facilities have existed at this location for many years.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.